gitworkflows/devpod/memory-bank/components/devpod-cli.md

 ## Architecture

-The Gitpod CLI is implemented as a Go application with a command-based structure using the Cobra command framework.
+The Devpod CLI is implemented as a Go application with a command-based structure using the Cobra command framework.
 It consists of several key components:

 1. **Command Processor**: Handles command parsing and execution
 2. **Supervisor Client**: Communicates with the workspace supervisor